reframe-hpc/reframe/docs/tutorial.rst

 * The :attr:`~config.systems.partitions.environs` partition option is a list of environments to test on this partition.
   Their definitions are resolved in the :attr:`~config.environments` section.
 * Every partition and environment can define a set of arbitrary features or key/value pairs in the :attr:`~config.environments.features` and :attr:`~config.environments.extras` options respectively.
-  ReFrame will try to match system partitions and environments to test based on the test's specification in :attr:`valid_systems` and :attr:`valid_prog_environs`.
+  ReFrame will try to match system partitions and environments to a test based on the test's specification in :attr:`valid_systems` and :attr:`valid_prog_environs`.

 There are many options that we can be define for systems, partitions and environments.
 We will cover several of them as we go through the tutorial, but for the complete reference you should refer to :doc:`config_reference`.